Winter Annapurna trek with family

-The hike to Poonhill the previous was also decided because it would cut this day short by ninety minutes.
-We woke up to clear views of the Dhaulagiri and Annapurna range.
+The previous hike to Poonhill was also decided because it would cut this day short by ninety minutes.
+We woke up to clear views of the Dhaulagiri and Annapurna ranges.
 The hike began with an uphill climb for an hour, and the peaks greeted us with gorgeous views.
-Many trekkers on the trail made us even more pleased with our decision to have gone to Poonhill the previous evening.
-The path becomes undulating after the first hour of the climb before descending steeply for another hour till we reached Banthanti for lunch.
+Many trekkers on the trail pleased us even more with our decision to go to Poonhill the previous evening.
+The path becomes undulating after the first hour of the climb before descending steeply for another hour till we reach Banthanti for lunch.
 This is a different Banthanti from day 2.
-This place is usually quite cold; I had arrived early to order lunch to save time.
-We started our final ninety minutes of the trek, which consisted of an undulating walk for 20 minutes before a short 20-minute descent to a small stream followed by forty-five minutes of a steep climb to Tadapani.
+This place is usually quite cold; I arrived early to order lunch to save time.
+We started our final ninety minutes of the Trek, which consisted of an undulating walk for 20 minutes before a short 20-minute descent to a small stream followed by forty-five minutes of a steep climb to Tadapani.
 Tatum did the whole 5 hours of trekking on her own without being carried.
 Jase walked more each day.
-It was New Year’s Eve, and we were once again rewarded with a gorgeous sunset.
+It was New Year’s Eve, and we were again rewarded with a gorgeous sunset.
 Our team made an Italian dinner that consisted of Tomato soup sprinkled with oregano and croutons, pasta made with mushroom sauce, shitake mushrooms, tuna, and Parmesan cheese.
-Our team had also made a healthy salad of seasonal vegetables blanched for safety, soaked in extra virgin olive oil, lime juice, and sprinkled with chia and flaxseed.
-We were the envy of the other trekkers in the lodge that was full that evening.
+Our team had also made a healthy salad of seasonal vegetables blanched for safety, soaked in extra virgin olive oil and lime juice, and sprinkled with chia and flaxseed.
+We were the envy of the other trekkers in the entire lodge that evening.

 Jhinu Danda 1720 meters.